 You may be able to access the records of your child/children.
 However, if a clinician has stated that he/she believes your child/children to be competent to make their own decisions, then you will not have an automatic right of access.
 If this is the case, any requests for copies of your child’s records will need to be with the consent of your child

 To apply for access, please use the procedure above.

 How long will it take?

-We are obliged to comply with our obligations promptly and within 40 days, from the date your request is received.
-If clarification of your request is needed, the 40 day period does not start until that is received.
+We are obliged to comply with our obligations promptly, within one month from the date your request is received.
+If clarification of your request is needed, the one month period does not start until that is received.

 How much will it cost?

 The CCG will provide a copy of your information free of charge.
 However, the CCG can charge a ‘reasonable fee’ when a request is manifestly unfounded or excessive, particularly if it is repetitive.
 The CCG may also charge a reasonable fee to comply with requests for further copies of the same information.
 This does not mean that the CCG will charge for all subsequent access requests.
 The fee will be based on the administrative cost of providing the information.